 While April employs multiple modalities, the foundation is based on structural integration therapy, a progressive human therapy founded by Dr. Ida Rolf.
 This work systematically unwinds complex layers of fascial compensatory patterns to help restore physical balance and relieve chronic pain.
 April came across this work in her own 16 year journey to seek relief from chronic pain caused by a severe riding accident.
 She tried chiropractic, massage, ultrasound, and exercise-based physical therapies for chronic pain.
 Structural Integration therapy so dramatically relieved her pain, and restored her quality of life that April began seeking ways to bring the same benefits to her equine friends.

-April holds an Advanced Certification from The Equine Natural Movement School, where she later was invited to become faculty and taught equine structural integration certification courses 2010-2014 before partnering with Dr. Clabaugh to form Equi-Librium Institute.
+April holds an Advanced Certification in Equine Structural Integration from The Equine Natural Movement School, where she later was invited to become faculty and taught equine structural integration certification courses 2010-2014.
+In 2014 she partnered with with Dr. Clabaugh to form Equi-Librium Institute.

-April also attended The Tallgrass Institute and is a NBCAAM Board Certified Equine Acupressure Practitioner.
+April also attended The Tallgrass Institute and is a National Board Certified Equine Acupressure Practitioner.
 She holds additional certificates in Equine Nutrition and Digital Infrared Thermography.
-She serves as a Board member of the National Board of Certification of Animal Acupressure and Massage and is currently engaged in developing a new, national board certification exam in structural integration.
+She has been a Board member of the National Board of Certification of Animal Acupressure and Massage since 2014 and is currently engaged in developing a new, national board certification exam in structural integration.
 She worked with veterinarians to learn laser therapy, and continues to engage with equine veterinarians and other advanced bodywork practitioners on a continual basis to advance her own learning.